-Introduce a few limits, such as not breastfeeding when you’re out, or only feeding after lunch during the day.
+Introduce a few limits, such as not breastfeeding when you’re out, or feeding only after lunch during the day.

-Morning and night feeds
+Weaning off morning and night feeds

 To drop the morning feed, try to be up and dressed before your child wakes, then offer him a cup of milk and breakfast.

 Feeding in another room, and not just before bed, can also help break the association between feeding and sleeping.